evidentlyai/evidently/docs/book/get-started/oss_quickstart_llm.md

 # 2. Create a toy dataset

-To run the evals, prepare your data as a pandas dataframe.
-It can contain multiple texts and metadata columns.

-Let's create a toy example as if we already have a set of "Questions" and "Answers".
+Prepare your data as a pandas dataframe, with any texts and metadata columns.
+Here’s a toy example with chatbot "Questions" and "Answers":

 ```python
 data = [